sarsamurmu/zusty/pages/src/docs/elements/icon.md

 ---

-## Custom Size
+## Custom size
 Icons are most important and most used element.
 There are no guarantee when you need custom size.
 So here comes the feature.

-You can change icons size by using CSS Variable, It's Super Easy.
+You can change icons size by using CSS variable, It's super easy.
 Use `--icon-size`{.class} to change the icon size.
-See the Snippet Below for Better Understanding.
+See the snippet below for better understanding.

 ```html {snippet}
 noRender{{